theosotr/cynthia/README.md

 and we spawn 5 testing sessions (`--schemas 5`).
 In every testing session, we generate 100 AQL queries (`--queries 100`).
-Finally, to populate the underlying databases with data, we use the Z3 solver (`--solver`) to generate five records (`--records 5`) by solving the constraints of every generated AQL query.
+To populate the underlying databases with data, we use the Z3 solver (`--solver`) to generate five records (`--records 5`) by solving the constraints of every generated AQL query.
+Finally, the option `--store-matches` is used to store the information coming from all AQL query runs inside the `.cynthia/sessions/` directory (see below).
+If this option is not provided, `Cynthia` stores only the AQL queries for which the ORMs under test produced different results.

 ```bash
 cynthia@0fbedf262c3d:~$ cynthia test \